junxit/us-congress-bills-110/metadata.md

 - 2007-01-22 — Introduced in Senate
 - 2007-01-22 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S837)
 - 2007-01-22 — Sponsor introductory remarks on measure.
 (CR S837)
+- 2007-02-14 — Committee on the Judiciary.
+Hearings held.
+- 2008-03-06 — Committee on the Judiciary.
+Ordered to be reported with amendments favorably.
+- 2008-03-13 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2008-03-13 — Committee on the Judiciary.
+Reported by Senator Leahy with amendments.
+Without written report.
+- 2008-03-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 618.